top of page

 Reparenting Affirmation:

-“You don’t have to carry the whole world, little one.
+“You don’t have to carry the whole world.
 I’m the adult now.
 I’ve got us.
 You’re free to play, to rest, to dream — while I lead with love.”

 Got elevated?